Why are so many vaccinated people getting COVID-19 lately?

-People might mistakenly think the COVID-19 vaccines will completely block infection, but the shots are mainly designed to prevent severe illness, says Louis Mansky, a virus researcher at the University of Minnesota.
+People sometimes mistakenly think the COVID-19 vaccines will completely block infection, but experts say the shots are mainly designed to prevent severe illness.
+The vaccines are still doing their job on that front, particularly for people who’ve gotten boosters.
+But breakthrough infections appear more likely with omicron.

 And the vaccines are still doing their job on that front, particularly for people who’ve gotten boosters.